cvs2023/beautiful-msg-ext/README.md

 # Beautiful Message

-After installation of this extension when you visit any website you will see a beautiful random message.
+After installation of this extension when you visit any website you will see a beautiful message.

 # Future Features